 Instead of being generic and vague, you can focus on the specific needs and desires of your target audience.

 3. Build effective marketing strategies

-Understanding different customer groups and how they tick helps you understand which products they are most interested in, which tactics they will respond to and which channels you can reach them on.
+Understanding different customer groups and how they tick helps you understand which products or services they are most interested in, which tactics they will respond to and which channels you can reach them on.

 4. Targeted paid advertising

 Paid ads on social media, video, and display enable marketers to target precisely who they want to reach, based on characteristics like age, gender, location, browsing behavior on your site, and more.

 Segmenting and targeting specific audiences is more effective, and also more cost-efficient, than a “spray and pray” approach blasting the same marketing messages out to everybody.

 Who are your top customer segments and what do they need most?
 These insights can help you set priorities and structure your product roadmap to ensure you are meeting customer needs in the best way.